 A document in the Chester Diocesan Registry Office shows, however that it was not until 1813 that an extension of the old burial ground of Saynte Mariden was carried out.
 A drawing is attached showing the original boundary to the south of the church.
 This was almost semi-circular.
-The additional land brought the boundary "up to the pathway from Bolton to Wigan," and took in land described as "waste" from "the Brook" to the hearse house, measuring 3,926 square yards, and also a "Part of Mifs Potters Croft," measuring 741 square yards.
+The additional land brought the boundary "up to the pathway from Bolton to

+Wigan," and took in land described as "waste" from "the Brook" to the hearse house, measuring 3,926 square yards, and also a "Part of Mifs Potters Croft," measuring 741 square yards.
 The curve of the old boundary to the west of the main path can readily be seen.
 The gravestones at the boundary's edge do not lie east and west as do the others, but follow the curve of the boundary, beyond which the ground slopes steeply towards the Clough.
 The dates on the gravestones also indicate the extent of the old ground.
-The old hearse house, which had been built on the waste land in 1727, was pulled down in 1809, and the present one built.
+The old hearse house, which had been built on the waste land in 1727, was pulled down in 1809, and the site is adjoining the sexton's house, where the double gates lead into the churchyard..

 The extent of the original churchyard on the north side of the church is marked by the first line of lime trees.
 The first addition to the north was in 1857, when land, somewhat less than half an acre, was enclosed by a hedge in which was planted the second line of trees.
-Further northward extensions followed in 1876, 1896, 1921, 1928; in 1940 part of the old vicarage garden was consecrated, and at the present time arrangements are being made to add more of the old garden to the churchyard.
+Further northward extensions followed in 1876, 1896, 1921, 1928; in 1940 part of the old vicarage garden was consecrated.
+The remainder of the old garden and surrounding land extending to about two acres, was consecrated on September 9th, 1956, and part of this was used for the Garden of Remembrance, completed in 1960.
+That portion of the churchyard on the south side of the church and extending on the north side, to the second line of trees was closed by Act of Parliament in 1857 and was taken over by Bolton Corporation in 1964.

-SOME GRAVES AND GRAVESTONES.
+SOME GRAVES AND GRAVESTONES